makst/dotfiles/README.md

 Installation
 ===
+1. Copy GPG key to location, specified in `gpg_key_file` variable.
-First, refer to the installation section of the beforementioned repo.
+2. Refer to the installation section of the beforementioned repo.